EMMA Help Topics

 "EMMA-native" submissions (where "EMMA" is selected as the "Source Repository") will be entered into the EMMA index immediately after completion.
 This means that your submission can start appearing in EMMA search results almost immediately.

 The remediation of a file derived from the holdings of a partner repository must be submitted back to is submitted back to that repository for inclusion in their collection.
-Depending the policy of the specific partner repository, there may be some delay (hours or days) before the new partner repository item associated with your submission starts to appear in EMMA search results.
+Depending on the policy of the specific partner repository, there may be some delay (hours or days) before the new partner repository item associated with your submission starts to appear in EMMA search results.

 Updating an existing EMMA entry